 - Prochlapa Czech men's magazine requested to translate and publish my blogs

-- CNN.com requested assistance on writing story regarding people that travel potentially dangerous places.
+- Assisted CNN write a story about people that travel potentially dangerous places.

 - My 'Lost City' Blog used for USA graduate level course in RAFT writing strategy.